Judging creative excellence

 The scores from the first round are used to determine the preliminary list of finalists.
 All judges will have an opportunity to view the finalists and to discuss these entries, as follows:

-- All discussion must take place in the presence of the chairperson of the panel.
+- All discussion must take place in the presence of the jury president of the panel.

 - Judges will be allowed to introduce discussion by talking work up, but not by passing negative comment.